SJTU-CGM/WebPhyloTree/README.md

 # WebTree
 Extensible tree viewer implemented with JavaScript, works on HTML and SVG.

 This is a brief introduction.
-For information on configuration and extension, please visit the [Wiki page](https://github.com/KelvinLu1024/WebTree/wiki).
+For comprehensive information on configuration and extensions, please visit our [Wiki page](https://github.com/KelvinLu1024/WebTree/wiki).

 ## Supported Layouts
 * Rectangular